mashu/Attention.jl/README.md

   - `NNlibAttention`: Wrapper for `NNlib.dot_product_attention`, allowing use of optimized kernels where available.
   - `MultiHeadAttention`: Full implementation of multi-head attention compatible with Flux
 - Useful utilities like `make_causal_mask` for creating causal masks
+- Support for custom transformations on Q and K tensors in `MultiHeadAttention` (e.g., for RoPE)
 - Fully compatible with automatic differentiation frameworks (Zygote, CUDA)
 - Clean, efficient implementation with minimal dependencies